canonical/vanilla-framework/docs/en/patterns/heading-icon.md

 ### Small

-Available at a smaller size of 32 x 32 pixels rather than our default size of 60 x 60 pixels.
+The icon for this component is also available at a smaller size of 32 x 32 pixels rather than our default size of 60 x 60 pixels.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/heading-icon-small/"
   class="js-example">